Dhruva2/MinimallyDisruptiveCurves.docs/Audience_questions.md

 \\
 \\
 - 🪲: Why do you think that MDC isn't yet used so much?
 Do you think it should be used by many more people?
-How about social sciences (the domain that I'm stuck in for the next 2 years still).
+How about social sciences?

 @@unobtrusivebox
 I certainly think it could be used for social sciences!
 In particular, the concept of multicollinearity is very important in statistical regression analyses.
 This is when one regressor variable can be predicted by a **linear** combination of other regressor variables.
 It has all sorts of important practical and theoretical consequences on what can(not) be inferred from the model (see [wiki link](https://en.wikipedia.org/wiki/Multicollinearity#)).
 There are various algorithmic tests to infer the existence of multicollinearity.